-Corporate opportunities
+Corporate Opportunities

-If you learn about a business opportunity because of your job or position as an Equifax director, it belongs to Equifax first.
-This means that you should not take that opportunity for yourself unless you get approval from the Office of Corporate Secretary.
+If you learn about a business opportunity because of your job or position as a director, it belongs to Equifax first.
+This means that you should not take that opportunity for yourself unless you get approval from the Legal Department.

-Friends and relatives
+Friends and Relatives